Published and Accepted Articles

 Journal of Population Research (2015) (With V. Kufenko)

 Toleration of Catholics in Quebec and British Public Finances, 1760 to 1775

 Essays in Economic and Business History (2015)

 Ticket scalping as a means of managing risk

 Economic Affairs (2015)

 Inter‐City Bus Services In Canada–Time For Deregulation

 Economic Affairs (2012)

-One thought on “Articles”
+2 thoughts on “Articles”